 Building on his years of research into navigation and wayfinding, in 2017 Professor Wiener obtained funding from the Economic & Social Research Council (ESRC).
 This enabled ongoing research into how people with dementia navigate around different environments and what hinders them.

 Led by Mary O’Malley, the Dementia and Wayfinding project has focused on gaining a psychological understanding of which aspects of care home living are used in orientation and navigation.
 Mary also spoke directly to people with dementia to understand how they find their way within a care home setting and to understand their design preferences.
 Residents’ design suggestions focused heavily on the importance of having memorable and meaningful spaces which were favoured more than signage as an orientation aid.

 Alongside speaking to people with dementia, Mary utilised the state-of-the-art technology in the BU Psychology Wayfinding Lab, including the creation of virtual care home environments, which allowed for variables – such as corridor layout and where landmarks are placed – to be changed.
 This was combined with eye tracker technology, which allows the team at BU to see exactly where people are looking and which waypoints they’re likely to use to help them get around.

 In 2018, Mary spoke at a TEDx event on creating dementia friendly spaces, highlighting five recommendations.

 Watch BU’s Mary O’Malley’s talk on creating dementia friendly spaces

-Mary O’Malley’s research puts forward the following design principles for improving navigation and orientation in care home settings: (I’ve requested any images for the below, not yet heard back, will chase up!)
+Mary O’Malley’s research puts forward the following design principles for improving navigation and orientation in care home settings:

 - Avoid having repetitive layouts and interior finishes